PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 - [ ] Less emphasis is put on delivery of knowledge and skills.
 Self-guided learning (under supervision) is the new standard;
 - [ ] Skills training mainly consists of project management, communication and working in Teams;

 As a result, you will spend much more time on your project.
-Self-study is limited to one day a week (on Monday), the rest of the week is dedicated to project work.

 ## Project Based Learning - Creative Brief